Dr Pika Miklavc

 Habilitation on Ulm University, Germany.
 Title of the thesis: Regulation of hemifusion and post-fusion phase of exocytosis in alveolar type II cells.
 2015.

-Membership: The American Society for Cell Biology
+Membership: The Physiological Society

 Hobi N, Giolai M, Olmeda B, Miklavc P, Felder E, Walther P, Dietl P, Frick M, Perez-Gil J, Haller T. 2016.
 A small key unlocks a heavy door: The essential function of the small hydrophobic proteins SP-B and SP-C to trigger adsorption of pulmonary surfactant lamellar bodies Biochim Biophys Acta, 1863(8): 2124-34